meditationstuff/protocol_1/index.md

 But mind as collaborative puzzle-solving coconspirator (albeit with potentially miles and miles of terrible, torturous, self-reflexive, strange-loop confusion) might be better.

 \*Of the people in the wild who have succeeded or seem to be making inexorable progress, it does seem that "overshooting and correcting" does work.
 And the more likely failure mode is "not reaching escape velocity."
 But, I think explicit wayfinding might be best thing.
 Not enough theory/data, yet.
 And, I don’t know how much selection bias is in my (contemporary) "historical" data.

+\*

+"In a real and important neuroscientific sense, repetition will potentiate synapses, increase total number of synapses, synchronize neurons, increase brain volume, and so on.
+And, state/behavior, etc., will become more/less likely.
+But—" / but, even still, this is a misleading way to think about long-term mind training.
+Short-term & medium-term it’s maybe ok.
+But, long-term, local optimizations trade off against global state & entrench medium-scale maxima.
+Long-term meditation, at least, is not strength-training. https://x.com/meditationstuff/status/1783510728604844464?s=46

 [<a href="#62h">Go up to this section's line in the Full Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]